This post contains affiliate links. If you buy through these links, I may earn a small commission.

 When and Where to Plant Haskap Berries

-It’s best to plant your haskap berries in a somewhat sheltered area, where they are protected from heavy wind.
-These berries will need full to partial sunlight for maximum harvest.
+It’s best to plant your haskap plants in a somewhat sheltered area, where they are protected from heavy wind.
+These blue berries will need full to partial sunlight for maximum harvest.
 They very much prefer full sun, so don’t be afraid to put them right out in the open.

 Include them planted throughout a large flowerbed; they will do great planted at the back with shorter shrubs and flowers in front of them.